Guidap/commitlint-config/README.md

 };" > commitlint.config.js
 ```

+## Update commit types

+Update types in the `index.js` file at the root of this repository.

 ## Commit Message Format

 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special